Hi! I'm Amalie and I am a research fellow in astrophysics.

 Precise and accurate stellar inference is key to my work.
 I am part of the core developement team of

-BAyesian STellar Algorithm (BASTA), which is a flexible pipeline for the inference of stellar properties, such as the masses, radii, and ages of stars.
+BAyesian STellar Algorithm (BASTA), a powerful and state-of-the-art pipeline for inferring stellar masses, radii, ages and other fundamental properties.

 Currently, I am spending a lot of my spare time on solving the puzzle known as Cain's Jawbone.
 If you are also struggling with the references to Kipling, Wilde, and Sherlock Holmes, and the many Henrys, feel free to write me.